dialex/start-testing/docs/tools/test-methodologies.md

 Red-Green-Refactor

+the idea is that unit tests are written *first*, then enough code is written to make the tests pass.

 > Writing tests before writing code and make the test fail.
 Now write enough code so that test can pass and then at last refactor the code as per you requirement and make sure the test is passing again after the change. we write these tests to check if the code we wrote works fine. does what developer wants it to do. **Does my code work?**
 >
 > -- https://www.linkedin.com/pulse/agile-development-difference-between-tddatddbdd-komal-sureka/